Kuwait City - Things to Do in Kuwait City in December

 Best Activities in December

-Failaka Island archaeological sites
+Failaka Island archaeological day trips

 December Events & Festivals